-Relate the evolving role, responsibilities, and ethical obligations of paralegals/legal assistants to the

-- delivery of legal services and the development and expansion of access to legal services: exams, quizzes, oral presentations, graduate surveys - Analyze the American legal system and the principles and procedures that apply to legal questions, including a focus on New York jurisprudence. exams, quizzes, research memoranda, practical assignments (such as LAW 1103 Civil Law summons and complaint, and LAW 2303 Family Law divorce documents) - Locate, analyze, and integrate print and electronic sources of law, and communicate how they apply to legal questions using written, oral, and visual means. case briefs, research memoranda, oral arguments, graduate surveys - Discern the special and complex issues involved in advocacy and litigation and relate them to representation of clients. capstone paper, practical assignments (such as 4800 Advanced Legal Research litigation drafting assignment and trial brief, and 4703Immigration Law citizenship documents), graduate surveys
+- Relate the evolving role, responsibilities, and ethical obligations of paralegals/legal assistants to the delivery of legal services and the development and expansion of access to legal services: exams, quizzes, oral presentations, graduate surveys - Analyze the American legal system and the principles and procedures that apply to legal questions, including a focus on New York jurisprudence. exams, quizzes, research memoranda, practical assignments (such as LAW 1103 Civil Law summons and complaint, and LAW 2303 Family Law divorce documents) - Locate, analyze, integrate, and validate print and electronic sources of law, and communicate how they apply to legal questions using written, oral, and visual means. case briefs, research memoranda, oral arguments, graduate surveys - Discern the special and complex issues involved in advocacy and litigation and relate them to representation of clients. capstone paper, practical assignments (such as 4800 Advanced Legal Research litigation drafting assignment and trial brief, and 4703Immigration Law citizenship documents), graduate surveys

 These program goals are assessable through the methods listed above for accreditation purposes because they enable us to satisfy the requirements of the American Bar Association (ABA) which approves our program, to conduct "regular assessment of the extent to which [our] program meets its stated goals and objectives."
 (Guideline G-301.E) The ABA evaluates the adequacy of our assessment by such criteria as "the quality of the assessment instruments and methodology," "the frequency with which assessment is conducted," and "the degree of participation, such as the response rate on surveys."
-(G-301.F) These program goals are also assessable through the methods listed above for General Education purposes, because the methods enable us to measure such Gen Ed competencies as Civic Engagement (for example, exams and quizzes), Ethical Reasoning (exams, quizzes, oral presentations), Information Literacy (case briefs), and Writing (research memoranda, capstone paper).
+(G-301.F) These program goals are also assessable through the methods listed above for General Education purposes, because the methods enable us to measure such Gen Ed competencies as Civic Engagement (for example, exams and quizzes), Ethical Reasoning (exams, guizzes, oral presentations), Information Literacy (case briefs), and Writing (research memoranda, capstone paper).
 These program goals are also assessable for purposes of measuring advancement of the College Mission, including such elements as "applied skills" (case briefs, practical assignments), a "multi-disciplinary approach" (research memoranda, capstone paper) and "open-mindedness" (research memoranda, practical assignments).
+Proposal History First submission: August 29, 2023 (Please provide history of this Second submission (revised per Sept.
+7, 2023 guidance of proposal: is this a resubmission?
+An Curriculum Committee): September 11, 2023 updated version?
+This may most Third submission (revised per Sept.
+12, 2023 guidance of easily be expressed as a list).
+Curriculum Committee): October 2, 2023 Fourth submission (revised per Oct.
+17, 2023 guidance of Curriculum Committee): October 26, 2023